 Marshall leaves fond memories to be cherished by his sons, 5 grandchildren, two great grandchildren, and two Sisters-In-Law.
 He is also affectionately remembered by all of his nieces and nephews; special friends-the Deacons of St. Stephens Baptist Church, and a host of relatives and friends.

-To send flowers to Marshall's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Marshall McDade Sr., please visit our floral store.